Kong/docs.konghq.com/app/_hub/kong-inc/prometheus/overview/_index.md

 {% if_version gte:3.8.x %}
 When `ai_llm_metrics` is set to true:
 - **AI Requests**: AI request sent to LLM providers.
-  These are available per provider, model, cache, database name (if cached), and workspace.
+  These are available per provider, model, cache, database name (if cached), embeddings provider (if cached), embeddings model (if cached), and workspace.
 - **AI Cost:**: AI Cost charged by LLM providers.
-  These are available per provider, model, cache, database name (if cached), and workspace.
+  These are available per provider, model, cache, database name (if cached), embeddings provider (if cached), embeddings model (if cached), and workspace.
 - **AI Tokens** AI Tokens counted by LLM providers.
-  These are available per provider, model, cache, database name (if cached), token type, and workspace.
+  These are available per provider, model, cache, database name (if cached), embeddings provider (if cached), embeddings model (if cached), token type, and workspace.
+- **AI LLM Latency** Time taken to return a response by LLM providers.
+  These are available per provider, model, cache, database name (if cached), embeddings provider (if cached), embeddings model (if cached), and workspace.
+- **AI Cache Fetch Latency** Time taken to return a response from the cache.
+  These are available per provider, model, cache, database name (if cached), embeddings provider (if cached), embeddings model (if cached), and workspace.
+- **AI Cache Embeddings Latency** Time taken to generate embedding during the cache.
+  These are available per provider, model, cache, database name (if cached), embeddings provider (if cached), embeddings model (if cached), and workspace.

 Please find more details on [AI Metrics](/gateway/{{ page.release }}/production/monitoring/ai-metrics).
 {% endif_version %}